-In another inspiring timeless Euro decor roundup, I mentioned an epic house tour, and Chateau Domingue Timeless European Elegance is a French home tour (Chateau Domingue’s Ruth Gay’s Houston home) shared a few moons back.
+In another inspiring timeless Euro decor roundup, I mentioned this epic house tour.
+Chateau Domingue Timeless European Elegance is a French home (Ruth Gay’s Houston house) shared a few moons back.
 Today’s fantasy lesson for students of timeless European country style shall not disappoint!

 (I just said SHALL, y’all.
-That can only mean things are about to get fancy up in here!)
+That can only mean one thing.
+It is about to get fancy up in here!)

 Design: Pamela Pierce Source: Chateau Domingue Photos: courtesy of Chateau Domingue